ax-le/automashup/README.md

 ### Installing natten (for allin1)

-This is actually one of the main problem.
+This is one of the main problems.
 You should install natten so that it works with allin1.
 But allin1 was developed using old versions of natten, hence it is suited to work with precise versions.

 So, you should use one precise version of natten, the following: